Akiya Henry

 Akiya Henry is a British actress.
 She is best known for her theatre work, winning a WhatsOnStage Award and earning a Laurence Olivier Award nomination.

 Early life and education

-Akiya Henry was born in London.
-At six months old, she was placed in foster care with her siblings, and raised in Weston-super-Mare, Somerset, by a British-Maltese couple named Joyce and George Dymock.
+Henry was born in London.
+At 6 months old, she was placed in foster care with her siblings, and raised in Weston-super-Mare, Somerset, by a British-Maltese couple named Joyce and George Dymock.

 Henry joined the National Youth Music Theatre, and later earned a scholarship to study at the Eugene O'Neill Theater Center in Connecticut.
 She also trained with Gail Gordon, then head of dance at Bristol Old Vic Theatre School.